Songwxuan/GeRM/README.md

 ## Future Directions

-💡 One promising direction for future work is to extend our code to apply **Visual Language Attention (VLA)** training to robotic arms. 🤖
+💡 One promising direction for future work is to extend our code to apply it to robotic arms. 🤖

 ## Environment Configuration and Dataset